 - Starting at level 3, vampires can change to Bat Form at will when Bloodless.

 - This allows movement at spriggan speed (6 auts instead of 10) and increases your base dexterity by 5, but temporarily drains all of your stats by 2 each, disables many items, melds all armour and jewellery except your amulet, prevents spellcasting, and weakens melee attacks.
 Wands and divine abilities may still be used while in bat form.
 Entering bat form costs 2 MP and provides flight for the extent of the transformation.

 | Transforms the user into a swift-moving vampire bat, increasing evasion but substantially weakening melee attacks.
 The transformation drains the user's attributes.

 While transformed, any equipped weapons, armour and rings are melded, and the user becomes unable to cast spells.

 Starting Skills and Equipment

 Vampires start with all the skills and equipment listed for their background.

 |Simple • Intermediate • Advanced|

-Not having a real food clock allows you to play cautiously or abuse powerful spells without fear of starvation.
 As long as you play according to your aptitudes and take advantage of your special abilities, you can do very well without too much fuss.
-Bat Form is extremely helpful as a means of escape, especially early on, and it comes online at level 3 (but it is only available when Bloodless).
+Bat Form is extremely helpful as a means of escape, especially early on, and it becomes available at level 3 (but only when Bloodless).
 Vampires excel at Hexes and have good magic aptitudes overall.
 Their Hexes proficiency coupled with their exceptional Stealth aptitude and stealth bonus when Bloodless means that Vampires are particularly well suited to the Enchanter background.